joelhawksley/identity/components/slides.md

 ^ It looks like our output is being escaped!

-^ As it turns out, there view rendering is more than just string interpolation!
+^ I guess there's more to view rendering than just string interpolation after all!

-^ While it might be tempting to throw an html_safe on the end and call it a day, this is a bad, bad idea.
+^ While it might be tempting to throw an html_safe on the end and call it a day, that would be the furthest thing from safe.

-^ But wait, what if we just used the existing Rails template pipeline?
+^ But what if we just used the existing Rails template rendering architecture?

 ---

 [.code-highlight: 12-18]
+[.code-highlight: 5-10]
+[.code-highlight: 8]
+[.code-highlight: 6-9]

 ```ruby
 module Issues